gursimar8/Stock-Search-Web-Application/README.md

 * Get hands-on experience of Cloud services hosting NodeJS/Express
 * Learn to use popular APIs such as finnhub API and Highcharts API

-NOTE: The source code is not present in the public repo as this web application was completed as part of CSCI 571 Web Technologies course during my masters at USC.
+**NOTE: The source code is not present in the public repo as this web application was completed as part of CSCI 571 Web Technologies course during my masters at USC.
 The course policies restricts students from keeping code in public repositories.
-I would be able to provide the source code if requested.
+I would be able to provide the source code if requested.**
+### Technologies:
+Frontend- Angular, HTML5, Bootstrap
+Backend- Node.js

+The web app was hosted on GCP (Google App Engine).

+**The data displayed in the web application is using Finnhub API.
+Reference: https://finnhub.io/docs/api/introduction** (All APIs calls were made through Node.js server)

-Images for the application:
+## Images for the application:

 ### Initial Search Page
 ![image](https://user-images.githubusercontent.com/96368056/201234756-58279369-84dd-4646-8418-fd3fef30281c.png)